-When booking our upcoming, spontaneous (for us) trip to London, I needed to top up our Delta SkyMiles balances to have enough miles in our accounts for the tickets.
-One of the reasons I like to earn flexible miles is the ability to transfer them where and when I need them.
+When booking our spontaneous (for us) trip to London, I needed to top up our Delta SkyMiles balances to have enough miles in our accounts for the tickets.
+One of the reasons I earn flexible miles is the ability to transfer them where and when I need them.
 Since American Express is the only one of the three main flexible currencies that partners with Delta, I went to the Membership Rewards website to transfer 30,000 points from Sharon’s AMEX account to Delta.

 After having to verify information from the card, I was reminded of the hidden fee American Express adds if you want to transfer points to a U.S.-based airline.

 To transfer the 30,000 points out of Sharon’s account, she’d have to pay an $18.00 Excise Tax Offset Fee or have the option to pay an additional 3,600 Membership Rewards points.
 First of all, that’s a HORRIBLE use of membership rewards points since you’re only getting $0.005 (half a cent) worth of value per point.
 Redeeming points for purchases on Amazon.com even gets a better value, which is also an awful use of your points.
 For reference, our tickets cost 110,000 points and $241.83 and would have cost $3,661 if we paid for them.
 That’s a value of 3.1 cents per point, six times the value of redeeming them for the Excise Tax.

 Secondly, what’s this Excise Tax Offset Fee?
 Here’s American Express’ explanation: